g0ddest/fixedlength/README.md

 ## Download

-This library is published to Bintray jcenter, so you'll need to configure that in your repositories:
+This library is published to github packages, so you'll need to configure that in your repositories:

 Gradle:
 ```groovy